SamvitJ/samvitj.github.io/blog-source/_posts/2022-04-01-job-search.md

 LeetCode Premium gives you access to solutions and lets you solve problems in order of "frequency" (how often they are seen in real interviews).
 I've found reading solutions to be a really underrated hack to level up as a coder: it's a great way to expand your repertoire of problem solving techniques and learn the advanced features of a language.[^2]

-To date, I've solved 20 LeetCode "easy" problems and 67 LeetCode "mediums".
-Of these, I solved 28 mediums in my last job search.
+To date, I've solved 20 LeetCode "easy" problems and 73 LeetCode "mediums".
+Of these, I solved 34 mediums while in my last job search.
 I found this to be more than enough practice to approach my coding interviews.

 ### 2. If you can, use Python